The statue of Peter Pan in Kirriemuir, the birthplace of JM Barrie in Angus

 A vintage car drives down the main driveway towards Glamis Castle

 The De'ils Head on the coastal path from Arbroath to Auchmithie, Angus

 The RRS Discovery, Discovery Point

 Dundee & Angus is easily accessible from all the major cities.
 While close enough to enjoy fast travel connections by motorway and rail, the region still manages to retain the peace and quiet of the countryside.

 Dundee is located just 90 minutes drive from 90 percent of Scotland's population, demonstrating how easy it is to take a break in this beautiful region.

 Main routes through Dundee & Angus include the M90 from the south east and the A9 from the south west and north.
 From Aberdeen you can drive down to Angus in less than an hour, and from the north of England you can reach the region in two and a half hours.
 Travel time from Edinburgh is just over 1 hour and from Glasgow is just under 1 hour 30 minutes.

-There are regular domestic flights to Dundee Airport from Birmingham and London City which receives international flights, and also from Jersey and Belfast airports.
+There are regular domestic flights to Dundee Airport from London City (until March) which receives international flights, and from Jersey Airport, operated by Ramsay World Travel.
+From March 2014, flights will operate from London Stansted with Loganair.
 Dundee Airport is located just a five minute taxi drive away from the city’s train station.